Tjerkienator/portfolio_projects/elon_musk_tweets/4_data_visualisation_tableau/README.md

 The resulting dashboards from this project will provide valuable information about the relation between the sentiment of tweets and the engagement created from that tweet.

+Please open the "tableau_public_dashboard.md" to find the dashboard URL.

 If you have any questions or require further details, please do not hesitate to contact me.

 Thank you in advance.